-When a project includes the addition or modification of a right turn lane, a bike lane between the through lane and the right turn lane should be provided if existing right of way is adequate.
-If there is an existing right turn lane without a bike lane between the through lane and the turn lane, a bike lane should be considered, but is not required, on a projectby-project basis.
+When a project includes the addition or modification of a right turn lane, a bicycle lane between the through lane and the right turn lane shall be provided. if existing right of way is adequate.
+If there is an existing right turn lane without a bicycle lane between the through lane and the turn lane, a bicycle lane should be provided, but is not required, on a project-by-project basis.